Huge pool complex for kids with a 150-foot waterslide and swinging rope bridge

 Massive chain resort located directly in front of Kaanapali Beach

-Just about every kind of guest -- extended families; honeymooning couples; twenty-somethings seeking little more than mai tais and sun -- comes to the Hyatt.
-At the pool, guests claim lounge chairs by seven a.m. and by mid-afternoon there's typically a long line of kids waiting for the water slide.
-Even guests who pre-book their tickets to the luau, line up hours ahead of time.
+Just about every kind of guest -- extended families, honeymooning couples, twenty-somethings seeking little more than mai tais and sun -- comes to the Hyatt.
+At the pool, guests claim lounge chairs first thing in the morning and by mid-afternoon there's typically a long line of kids waiting for the water slide.
+Even guests who pre-book their tickets to the luau line up hours ahead of time.

 South side of Kaanapali -- Hawaii's first master-planned resort development

 Kaanapali is centered around two golf courses and bookended by the Hyatt Regency on the south end, and the Sheraton on the north end, at the sacred cone Black Rock (better known for its cliff diving and excellent snorkeling).
 Six hotels and a handful of condo rentals are squeezed cheek-to-cheek along four miles of uninterrupted beachfront; guests mingle on the sand, using the beaches (and even, at times, the pools and facilities) of neighboring properties.
 Whalers' Village, an open-air shopping mall with beachfront restaurants, curio shops, upscale fashion boutiques, and a free museum is a 10-minute walk from the hotel.
 Expect a 40-minute drive from Maui's Kahului Airport.